What Does a Marketing Consultant Do for a Small Business?

 Do I need a marketing consultant if I already have social media?

 Having a social media presence and having a marketing strategy are two different things.
-A consultant can help you determine whether social media is even the right priority for your business, and if so, how to use it in a way that connects to your broader goals rather than just posting content and hoping something sticks.
+A consultant can help you determine whether social media is even the right priority for your business.
+If so, they can guide you on how to use it in a way that connects to your broader goals rather than just posting content and hoping something sticks.

 Ready to Build Marketing With a Clear Direction?